rshah777/Capstone-Diabetes-Risk-Prediction/README.md

 •	Current diagnostics methods and most ML models detect existing diabetes, but do not predict future risk in non-diabetic individuals.

-•	The objective was to build an AI-based interpretable diabetes risk prediction model using diverse predictors for holistic risk assessment.
+•	The objective is to build an AI-based interpretable diabetes risk prediction model using diverse predictors for holistic risk assessment.